Swiftify-Corp/GeneratedInterface/README.md

-# GeneratedInterface
+**GeneratedInterface**
-Sample Project to Demonstrate Xcode Generated Interfaces
+Sample project to show how Xcode produces Generated Interface Files for Objective-C and Swift Interoperatability.